NHSDigital/coyote/README.md

 Grabs the latest version of the package index.
 Fleshes out the dependency list for the named package, building an ordered list that can be installed without invalidating the dependency requirements of any package installed.

+`coyote apply <package-file>`

+Just install the package file.
+This will ignore the source repository, and will instal no dependencies.
+It *will* obey `CONFLICTS` and refuse to install if there is already a conflicting dependency installed.